-Attention: A Network Lists will have effective use when it is associated with one or more Rules on the Edge Firewall Rules Engine through the conditional (Criteria) Network, for this, the Network Layer Protection module must be enabled.
+A Network List is effective when it is associated with one or more Rules in the Edge Firewall Rules Engine via the conditional - Criteria - Network; to do this, the Network Layer Protection module must be enabled.

 The content of the Network Lists provided by Azion cannot be modified.

-- Click on Save to finalize the configuration.
+- Click the Save button to finalize your configuration.

 Didn’t find what you were looking for?
 Open a support ticket.